Anoka-Ramsey Community College

 Subsection ii.
 Any Executive Board position must be vacated upon that officer’s status change to Senator-At-Large.

 Subsection iii.
-All Executive Board Officers must carry at least three (3) credits per semester at ARCC-CC.
+All Executive Board Officers must carry at least six (6) credits per semester at ARCC.

 Subsection iv.
 All Executive Board Officers must maintain at least a 2.0 cumulative GPA.

 Subsection v.
-All Executive Board Officers must commit at least one (1) hour per week to staffing the CSS office.
+All Executive Board Officers must commit at least two (2) hour per week to staffing the CSS office.

 Subsection vi.
-Any Executive Board Officer cannot be a member of the CSS executive board of any other college, the MSCSA executive board, or the Minnesota State Universities Student Association (herein MSUSA) executive board.
-You may run for a maximum of two (2) executive board positions, but you must disclose your other executive position to the clubs you are involved in.
-You may not be president of more than one club.
+Any Executive Board Officer cannot be a member of the student senate executive board of any other college, the LeadMN executive board, or Students United executive board. you must disclose your other executive position to the clubs you are involved in.
 People running for these positions should be mindful of their time commitments.
+The CSS President may not be president of any other club.

 Subsection vii.
 Executive Board members shall hold no powers not specifically outlined in this document unless approved by the full senate at a regular or emergency meeting held for such a purpose.